 All the Asylum Centres are open, but for the “night quiet” when they are locked for security reasons and no activities outside the rooms are allowed in line with the House Rules.
 The centres in Banja Koviljača and Krnjača are the only centres to have a Ministry of Interior official present at all times for recording incoming asylum seekers.

-The centre in Banja Koviljača has three floors with eleven rooms each, and there are eight showers and eight toilets on each of the floors.
+Prior to the renovation, the centre in Banja Koviljača had three floors with eleven rooms each, and there are eight showers and eight toilets on each of the floors.
 The centre has a TV room and a children corner where various creative workshops and activities are organised every day.
 Care is taken of preservation of family unity and of ethnic affiliation on reception and placement of persons.
 This means that members of different ethnic communities are placed on different floors or that selection is made on the basis of the language the beneficiaries speak.
-Also, the AC has eight indoor cameras inside the facility, and eight outdoor cameras, and the AC gate is locked during the night.
+The AC also has eight indoor cameras inside the facility, and eight outdoor cameras, and the AC gate is locked during the night.
 The AC has own heating system and it does not depend on the external heat supply.
 Asylum seekers are provided meals three times a day, and the meals are specially adjusted to their religious and health needs.

 An auxiliary building within the Asylum Centre was adapted for provision medical services with a view to securing permanent presence of medical staff.